theanine3D/source-engine-collision-tools/README.md

 # Source Engine Collision Tools
 Blender (3.x+ / 4.x+) addon for generating and optimizing collision models for use in Source Engine games (ie. TF2, GMod, L4D2).
 Works best when combined with the [Blender Source Tools](http://steamreview.org/BlenderSourceTools/).
+This addon can be useful for generating collision for other game engines too.
+However, only support for Source is specifically promised and tested.

 Finding this addon useful?
 Please consider starring it ⭐, or donating 🙂<br>
 [![image](https://user-images.githubusercontent.com/88953117/232652206-a5b7c5a1-d4cc-40ec-88d7-d3a5886d8f55.png)](https://www.paypal.com/donate/?hosted_button_id=K63REE7KJ3WUY)